 Shadow of the Colossus is a classic PlayStation title, a game that performed graphical marvels when it was released on the PlayStation 2 in 2005.
 Now it's been remastered with 4K and HDR support, and this time around the game world is more beautiful than ever, while keeping the original's emotional weight and gameplay.

 It's an easy pick for our best PS4 games list.

 For those looking for a gaming experience quite unlike any other, Shadow of the Colossus is a must-play.
-In our full review of the title we called it "a journey well worth taking once, and somehow even more worthwhile second time around"
+In our full Shadow of the Colossus review, we called it "a journey well worth taking once, and somehow even more worthwhile second time around"

 PS4 Pro support?
 Two modes: cinematic with 4K, HDR and 30 fps or performance with 60 fps.